javierbyte/clashjs/README.md

   * `north`, `east`, `south` or `west`: To turn to that direction.
   * `shoot`.
 To shoot if the user has enough ammo.

 Any other response, trying to move outside the arena size (`gameEnvironment.gridSize`) or trying to shoot without ammo, will result in a no-op.
-3 no-op in a row and you are dead.

 ### Player State.
 Let the *player state* (`playerState`) be an object with a player information like the following: